ianchb/kms-checker-api/README.md

 # kms-checker-api
-A very simple way to check if a kms server is available and return information about it in json.
+A very simple way to check if a kms server is available and return information about it in JSON.
 Requires vlmcs.
 # How to use:
 1. Fill in the path of vlmcs in check.py and run it;
 2. Send a GET request to http://127.0.0.1:5000/check with the following parameters: